vineethkumarv/sv-wiki/Control-Flow.md

 ***
  ### 5. do-while
-A do while loop first executes the statements once, and then checks for the condition is be true.
+In the do-while loop, first execute the condition once and then check whether the condition is true or not.
 If the condition is true, the set of statements is executed until the condition turns out to be false.
-If the condition is false, the loop ends right there.
+If the condition is false the loop ends right there.

 **Syntax** -
 `                 do begin                 `